Chloroplast: Apicomplexans, chromerids, and dinophytes

 The alveolates are a major clade of unicellular eukaryotes of both autotrophic and heterotrophic members.
-The most notable shared characteristic is the presence of cortical (outer-region) alveoli (sacs).
-These are flattened vesicles (sacs) packed into a continuous layer just under the membrane and supporting it, typically forming a flexible pellicle (thin skin).
-In dinoflagellates they often form armor plates.
 Many members contain a red-algal derived plastid.
 One notable characteristic of this diverse group is the frequent loss of photosynthesis.
 However, a majority of these heterotrophs continue to process a non-photosynthetic plastid.

 Apicomplexans

 Apicomplexans are a group of alveolates.
 Like the helicosproidia, they're parasitic, and have a nonphotosynthetic chloroplast.
 They were once thought to be related to the helicosproidia, but it is now known that the helicosproida are green algae rather than part of the CASH lineage.
 The apicomplexans include Plasmodium, the malaria parasite.
 Many apicomplexans keep a vestigial red algal derived chloroplast called an apicoplast, which they inherited from their ancestors.
+Apicoplasts have lost all photosynthetic function, and contain no photosynthetic pigments or true thylakoids.
+They are bounded by four membranes, but the membranes are not connected to the endoplasmic reticulum.
 Other apicomplexans like Cryptosporidium have lost the chloroplast completely.
 Apicomplexans store their energy in amylopectin granules that are located in their cytoplasm, even though they are nonphotosynthetic.

-Apicoplasts have lost all photosynthetic function, and contain no photosynthetic pigments or true thylakoids.
-They are bounded by four membranes, but the membranes are not connected to the endoplasmic reticulum.
 The fact that apicomplexans still keep their nonphotosynthetic chloroplast around demonstrates how the chloroplast carries out important functions other than photosynthesis.
 Plant chloroplasts provide plant cells with many important things besides sugar, and apicoplasts are no different—they synthesize fatty acids, isopentenyl pyrophosphate, iron-sulfur clusters, and carry out part of the heme pathway.
-This makes the apicoplast an attractive target for drugs to cure apicomplexan-related diseases.
 The most important apicoplast function is isopentenyl pyrophosphate synthesis—in fact, apicomplexans die when something interferes with this apicoplast function, and when apicomplexans are grown in an isopentenyl pyrophosphate-rich medium, they dump the organelle.

 Chromerids

-The Chromerida is a newly discovered group of algae from Australian corals which comprises some close photosynthetic relatives of the apicomplexans.
+The chromerids are a group of algae known from Australian corals which comprise some close photosynthetic relatives of the apicomplexans.
 The first member, Chromera velia, was discovered and first isolated in 2001.
 The discovery of Chromera velia with similar structure to the apicomplexans, provides an important link in the evolutionary history of the apicomplexans and dinophytes.
 Their plastids have four membranes, lack chlorophyll c and use the type II form of RuBisCO obtained from a horizontal transfer event.

 Dinophytes

-The dinoflagellates are yet another very large and diverse group of protists, around half of which are (at least partially) photosynthetic.

-Most dinophyte chloroplasts are secondary red algal derived chloroplasts.
-Many other dinophytes have lost the chloroplast (becoming the nonphotosynthetic kind of dinoflagellate), or replaced it though tertiary endosymbiosis—the engulfment of another eukaryotic algae containing a red algal derived chloroplast.
-Others replaced their original chloroplast with a green algal derived one.
+The dinoflagellates are yet another very large and diverse group, around half of which are at least partially photosynthetic (i.e. mixotrophic).
+Dinoflagellate chloroplasts have relatively complex history.
+Most dinoflagellate chloroplasts are secondary red algal derived chloroplasts.
+Many dinoflagellates have lost the chloroplast (becoming nonphotosynthetic), some of these have replaced it though tertiary endosymbiosis.
+Others replaced their original chloroplast with a green algal derived chloroplast.
+The peridinin chloroplast is thought to be the dinophytes' "original" chloroplast, which has been lost, reduced, replaced, or has company in several other dinophyte lineages.